Nicotine poisoning: Toxicology

 It is unlikely that a person would overdose on nicotine through smoking alone.
 The US Food and Drug Administration (FDA) stated in 2013: "There are no significant safety concerns associated with using more than one [over the counter] OTC [nicotine replacement therapy] NRT at the same time, or using an OTC NRT at the same time as another nicotine-containing product—including a cigarette."
 Ingestion of nicotine pharmaceuticals, tobacco products, or nicotine containing plants may also lead to poisoning.
-Smoking excessive amounts of tobacco has also led to poisoning; a case was reported where two brothers smoked 17 and 18 pipes of tobacco in succession and were both fatally poisoned.
+Smoking excessive amounts of tobacco has also led to poisoning; a case was reported where two brothers smoked 17 or 18 pipes of tobacco in succession and were both fatally poisoned.
 Spilling an extremely high concentration of nicotine onto the skin can result in intoxication or even death since nicotine readily passes into the bloodstream following skin contact.